 Polymorphism

-IBM MQ uses a topic-per-event model: each concrete event type is published to its own topic.
-Subscribing to a base class or interface does not automatically subscribe to topics for derived types.
+When subscribing to a base class or interface, you don't automatically subscribe to topics for derived types.
 Without explicit configuration, a handler for IOrderEvent would only receive messages published directly to the IOrderEvent topic, missing messages published as OrderPlaced or OrderCancelled.

-To prevent accidental under-subscription, the transport throws an InvalidOperationException at startup when subscribing to a type that has known descendants in the loaded assemblies.
+To prevent accidental under-subscription, the transport checks for known descendants when you subscribe.
+If descendants are found, it throws an InvalidOperationException at startup.
 This guard is controlled by ThrowOnPolymorphicSubscription (default: true).

 Explicit subscription routing